-Say Goodbye to Dandelion – Crayola Times Square
+Say Goodbye to Dandelion – in Times Square

-For the first time ever, Crayola Times Square retires Dandelion, the yellowish color crayon.
+For the first time ever, Crayola retires Dandelion in Times Square, the yellowish color crayon.
 Crayola is a brand of manufactured supplies and best known for its crayons.
 The company is based in Forks Township, Northampton County, Pennsylvania, USA.

 As a result, the tour came to Times Square and while Crayola setup and was a success.
 The rain put a damper on today’s fun-time for the children, however, the party went on.
 Crayola retired the color Dandelion (yellowish) from its traditional 24-count crayon box.
 Once retired, the color will stop its mass production.